gogoziyishi/gogoziyishi.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Ziyi(子弋), a passionate Business Analyst and Marketing enthusiast, currently enriching my knowledge at Fordham University.
-Explore my journey from Guiyang to New York, where analytics meets innovation.
+Explore my journey from Guiyang to New York, where analytics meets innovation.:sun_with_face::sun_with_face::sun_with_face:

 About Me
 ======